 The Alsace region is incredibly picturesque!
 A cultural hybrid of France and Germany, Alsace has only been part of France since World War II and has retained a decidedly German heritage.

 The region is peppered with quaint little towns, rolling hills and stunning vistas straight off a postcard.
 This is the perfect region for hiking, road tripping from town to town, and scoring some epic Instagram shots.

 What are your tips on what to wear in French wine country?
-Please share in the comments!
+Please share and comment below!